409th Soldier participates in Urban Search & Rescue exercise in Nevada

 |0

-This work, 409th Soldier participates in Urban Search & Rescue exercise in Nevada, by MAJ Khoran Lee, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 409th Soldier participates in Urban Search & Rescue exercise in Nevada, by SSG David Lietz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT